cshoben/cs201-resources/installingSoftware.md

 ### Setting Up Credentials in Git

-Git can be used either on the command line (like Terminal in Mac and CMD on Windows), via the Git GUI, or via IntelliJ’s built-in Git integration. **However, we strongly recommend that you use Git on the command line**.
+Git can be used either on the command line (like Terminal in Mac and CMD on Windows), via the Git GUI, or via VS Code's built-in Git integration. **However, we strongly recommend that you use Git on the command line**.

 On a Mac, use the Terminal application, on Windows use either the Command Prompt that comes with the OS or the Git Bash Shell that is part of the Windows Git install.